 Getting back to the requirements, though, GLSL Acid Shaders is actually pretty easy for most players to use.
 As the author has said before, if you can run Minecraft without issues, then you should be able to run Minecraft with Acid Shaders installed and get the improved visuals without suffering a major hit to performance and rendering speeds.
 This is not a resource-intensive shader pack like some others, but that is only because it doesn’t focus on lighting and shadow effects so much as distorting the landscape and altering the player’s perception of the world surrounding them in a different way.

-- Added the sky back into the background (it was just fog in r5)
+- Added the sky back into the background.

 - Reformatted some more code.

 - Fixed the block outline bug.
-The transformation needs to be done inside gbuffers_basic, however doing so will cause the transformation to apply to all the gbuffers, so I added programs for most of the gbuffers (water didn’t need a program).
+The transformation needs to be done inside gbuffers_basic, however doing so will cause the transformation to apply to all the gbuffers, so I added programs for most of the gbuffers.

 - Released Animal Crossing Shaders (would have abbreviated as AC Shaders, but that would get confused with ACid).